International Museum of the Baroque (Museo Internacional del Barroco)

 Frequently Asked Questions

-What is the best time of day to avoid crowds at the museum?
+When is the best time of day to visit the International Museum of the Baroque for photography?

 Nearby Destinations